Capitalization rate: Explanatory examples

 The investor must take into account the opportunity cost of keeping their money tied up in this investment.
 By keeping this building, they are losing the opportunity of investing $400,000 (by selling the building at its market value and investing the proceeds).

-This is why the current value of the investment, not the actual initial investment, should be used in the cap rate calculation.
+For that reason, the current value of the investment, not the actual initial investment, should be used in the cap rate calculation.
+Most real estate transactions are financed using borrowed capital, such as mortgage loans.

 Thus, for the owner of the building who bought it twenty years ago for $200,000, the real cap rate is twenty-five percent, not fifty percent, and they have $400,000 invested, not $200,000.